This article describes what to do if Firefox does not open when you click the Firefox icon.

 - Select .
 Select The following user:.
 From the Username drop-down, select Administrator or another user that has administrator privileges.
 Enter the password required to log in to this account.
 Click .

 - The Firefox application is started using the administrator Windows account.
 The user that was used to log in to Windows at startup is still the active one.

 Other error messages

 If you get another error message (e.g. "XML Parsing Error: undefined entity Location", "Secure Connection Failed … uses an invalid security certificate"), see Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems.

 If you click the Firefox icon but no Firefox window opens and no error message is shown, a simple first step is to restart your computer and then try again.
 If Firefox still does not start, see the following sections.

-Firefox will not start after updating
+Firefox will not start due to security software

 - Outdated versions of Comodo Firewall or Comodo Antivirus security software (or a leftover file after Comodo was uninstalled) can cause Firefox not to start with no error message.
 Update Comodo to the latest version, if you have it installed.
 If Comodo software is not installed, check if there's a file called IseGuard64.dll or IseGuard32.dll in your C:\Windows\system32\ folder or your system drive and, if so, manually delete the file.